vadim9999/clients-registration/README.md

 ## Starting project

 To run this project use this commands:

-Make install of all npm modules
+1. Install of all npm modules
 ```
 npm install
 ```

-Open terminal and run mock database(json server):
+2. Open terminal and run mock database(json server):

 ```
 npm run mock:api
 ```
-Open another terminal and run project:
+3. Open another terminal and run project:

 ```
 npm start
 ```

 Then open this link:
 <a  href="localhost:8080">localhost:8080</a>